rikhavshah/basketball-gradient-ascent/README.md

 ## Gradient Ascent
 For this section, the Python code is supplied in Jupyter notebooks in the [GradientAnalysis](https://github.com/rikhavshah/basketball-gradient-ascent/tree/master/GradientAnalysis) directory.
-Simply opening the files in there will allow the notebooks to run, given that the data is supplied as well.
+Simply opening the files in there will allow the notebooks to run, assuming that the data is moved in as well.